Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/Attack_Timeline/Detection_Engineering/Investigation_Evidence/Incident_Response/investigation_summary.md

  **Verdict:** Benign Activity.

+**Rationale:**

-Rationale: 1.
-The naming conventions (Fake*) and the use of benign binaries (notepad.exe) were consistent with a Detection Engineering Simulation.
+1. The naming conventions (Fake*) and the use of benign binaries (notepad.exe) were consistent with a Detection Engineering Simulation.

 2. No indicators of secondary attack stages were found (e.g., credential dumping, lateral movement, or network exfiltration).